 The winning run also shows us the pinnacle of perfection that a football team reaches.
 But, conversely, not having a bad game for such a long run demonstrates a team’s capabilities to operate at their best.

-So undoubtedly, these teams have etched their name in history, and today we at FootTheBall look at the top 10 winning streaks in football.
+So undoubtedly, these teams have etched their name in history.
+Here’s a look at the top 10 winning streaks in football.

 The New Saints FC 2016-17 (27 matches)

 The top spot is surprising, with Wales side The New Saints FC taking the honours.
-In the 2016-17 Cymru Premier League, the team went on a 27-match winning streak.
+In the 2016-17 Cymru Premier League (Welsh Domestic League), the team went on a 27-match winning streak.
 By doing this, they broke the 44-year-old record held by Ajax.

-The run started from August to January 14, 2017, when their run ended after a 3-3 draw.
+The run started in August and went on till January 14, 2017, when it ended after a 3-3 draw.
 This brilliant run ensured that the Saints won their 11th title.
 The club scored 101 goals in just 32 matches, losing just one game, drawing three and winning a whopping 28 matches.

 They think it's all over.
 It is now.
 TNS' incredible run of consecutive victories comes to an end 3-3